Maithanhceu/techtonica_assignments-/mai_Portfolio/README.md

 2. Interact with the page:
    - Watch the animated greeting text appear.
    - Use the contact form to send a message (note that the form does not have back-end functionality yet).

+# Open the  in the browser and you should see the following  page: